Strilanc/PickleJar/README.md

 Examples
 ========

-Parsing a 2d point, serialized as two contiguous floats:
+Parsing two contiguous floats into a point class.
+The library is smart enough to realize it must pass X and Y to the constructor:

 ```CSharp
 public sealed class Point {